VegaDeftwing/OpGuidesHugoSrc/content/Other/fediverse.md

 Some time has passed since this page was written initial.
 Currently<footnote>July 20025</footnote> it's still the dominating protocol, but Bluesky and a few other application are using the [AT Protocol](https://en.wikipedia.org/wiki/AT_Protocol).

-There's a good amount of technical differences, but (at risk if annoying those that know better) you can hand-wavily say they're roughtly the same thing.
+There's a good amount of technical differences, but (at risk if annoying those that know better) you can hand-wavily say they're roughly the same thing.

 {{< /speech >}}